wp-plugins/google-maps-easy/readme.txt

 If you have any problem or feature request for the Google Maps by Supsystic, please [let us know](http://supsystic.com/contact-us/ "Contact Us")!

+= Translations in your language =

+You have an incredible opportunity to get PRO version for free.
+Make Translation of the plugin!
+It will be amazing if you take advantage of this offer!

+* English
+* Polish
+* German

 == Installation ==